-Method Summary setOptions() Specifies a LobOptionValue for a particular LobOptionType.
-Enables advanced compression, encryption and deduplication of BLOBS. trim() Truncates the BLOB to a specified length. write() Writes a buffer into an unopened BLOB. writeChunk() Writes a buffer into an open BLOB.
+Method Summary setEmpty() Sets the Blob object to empty. setNull() Sets the Blob object to atomically NULL. setOptions() Specifies a LobOptionValue for a particular LobOptionType.
+Enables advanced compression, encryption and deduplication of BLOBs. trim() Truncates the BLOB to a specified length. write() Writes a buffer into an unopened BLOB. writeChunk() Writes a buffer into an open BLOB.

-13.7.1 Blob()
+Blob()